pulumi/docs/content/tutorials/esc-managed-chatapp/index.md

 The app has two important variables to manage: the OpenAI API Key, and the choice of model that the OpenAI backend uses.

-## Three ways of managing secrets and configuration management
+## Three ways of managing secrets and configuration

 After we get a basic version of the app running, we'll modify the app two times, to show three different ways of managing our secrets and configurations; unmanaged, managed static configuration, and managed dynamic configuration.